AngelMDev/ez-tix/README.md

 run ``` rake db:seed ``` to populate the DB with seed data.

+Switch between admin an customer views with the "View as Admin/User" link in the navbar.

 # DB Modeling

 A basic diagram of the database: